gtuxyco/timelysheets/README.md

 Thank you for considering contributing to the Timely Sheets!

-## Get Paid Support and Fund the Development of Timely Sheets App!
+### Get Paid Support and Fund Timely Sheets development

 Get paid support subscription starting at `$29` for 6 months or extend up to 12 months for only `$50`.